V4Fire/Client/src/components/base/b-tree/README.md

 ## Branch Folding

-The module supports a feature to fold child branches of each item.
-It is implemented by using CSS modifiers, and by default, elements have no styles.
-So you have to write some CSS rules to hide children when the item node has the `folded` modifier.
+The module supports the function of collapsing the child branches of each item.
+This is implemented using CSS modifiers, and by default elements do not have styles.
+Thus, you need to write some CSS rules to hide child items when the item node has the `folded` modifier.

 For instance: